Use this resources page to gain ideas to support your staff to feel happy, healthy and more comfortable in their roles.

 Meditation

-The provider can help by putting in bike racks etc.
+As a provider you can help by installing bike racks.

 The Coach to fitness programme from Our Parks is free of charge via YouTube.
 The plan involves 3 video sessions a week, with rest days in between, and a different schedule for each of the 9 weeks.
 Each video class is hosted by three different coaches, all working at different energy levels.
 So if you need to take it easy, you can, but if you want to push yourself, there’s a coach who’s really going for it!